 Document selection Again, eight documents were selected across diverse domains (e.g., policy documents, environmental reports, and biomedical reviews).
-Each document was manually rated for expected difficulty in correctly refusing to answer, based on its terminological and structural similarity to cell-based toxicological test method descriptions.
+Each document was manually rated for expected difficulty for ToxTempAssistant, i.e., how likely it is to be confused, based on its terminological and structural similarity to cell-based toxicological test method descriptions.
 The full list of the documents, rated difficulty levels, and the rationale for each document are provided in the supplementary materials (S2).

 Input preparation No text cleaning or reformatting was applied; the PDFs were ingested as-is.
 No assay name or description was supplied.